vb-pogribnyi/OpenCircle/Open Circle.md

 There is some inconsistency between OpenCV and Matplotlib for y-axis, so the image looks flipped vertically.
 This is the same image as on the plot above.

 Now given the data, we can transform it into PyTorch-friendly dataloader and run it through our model.
 To run it through the model, we'll use our function from eval algorithm, which accepts a model and a dataloader.
-This seems perfect, except this function accepts a dataset which also includes labels, which we don't have for our simulated data.
+This seems ok, except this function accepts a dataset which also includes labels, which we don't have for our real data.
 Well that's not a problem, we can substitute the real labels with empty (zeros) tensor.
 Here's how the updated code looks like:

 ```python
 import os